header source

 sl

-I went through sl10 once.
-I'm progressing with the feeling that it's okay if about half of the folder lights EASY.
-Until recently, sl10 was a barrage of incomprehensible volume that made me crawl at 2%, but for some reason, I suddenly became able to fake it.
-Of course, there are some in sl10 that are completely insurmountable, and now sl12 looks full of incomprehensible charts.
+I've gone through sl10 once.
+I'm progressing with the feeling that it's good if about half of the folder lights up EASY.
+Until recently, sl10 was full of incomprehensible note density that had me crawling at 2%, but somehow I suddenly became able to fake it.
+Of course, there are still some in sl10 that I can't handle at all, and now sl12 looks like a bunch of incomprehensible patterns.

-I haven't touched much on the insane difficulty table, and it feels like aiming for Easy at around ★12-14.
-The difficulty gap within the folder is quite large, so I'm thinking of filling it without worrying too much.
-By the way, ★1 naturally has two unachieved songs (AltMirrorBell, twinklesky).
+I haven't touched the Insane difficulty table much, and by feel, I'm aiming for Easy around ★12-14.
+The difficulty difference within the folder is quite large, so I'm thinking of filling it in without worrying too much.
+By the way, ★1 naturally has 2 songs that are Minan (AltMirrorBell, twinklesky).

 https://www.youtube.com/watch?v=5EfxbO640oQ